Ocknon/Chess-AI-Unity/README.md

 # Chess-AI-Unity

+Originally Created in a 1 week deadline in Qt 4.8 and ported within a day.

-Chess AI ported to Unity within a 1 day deadline Castling removed due to time constraints.
+Castling removed due to time constraints.

 Has one known issue: